Copy and paste the below script into your own website or blog to embed this book.

 They were tired.

 And hungry, and thirsty, and in need of the bathroom, and late, and behind schedule.
 And frustrated.
 The Honda was overheating again.
 The needle was kissing the red.
 There was a grinding noise under the hood.
 Maybe the oil was low.
 No way of telling.
 All the dashboard lights had been on continuously for the last two and a half years.

 Her fingertip was on a wandering red line, which was labeled with a three-digit number, and which was shown running north to south through a jagged shape shaded pale green.
 A forested area.
 Which matched what was out the window.
 The trees crowded in, still and dark, laden down with heavy end-of-summer leaves.
 The map showed tiny red spider-web lines here and there, like the veins in an old lady’s leg, which were presumably all tracks to somewhere, but nowhere big.
 Nowhere likely to have a mechanic or a lube shop or radiator water.
 The best bet was about thirty minutes ahead, some ways east of south, a town with its name printed not too small and semi-bold, which meant it had to have at least a gas station.
 It was called Laconia.

-Lee Child is the author of twenty-two New York Times bestselling Jack Reacher thrillers, with thirteen having reached the #1 position, and the #1 bestselling complete Jack Reacher story collection, No Middle Name.
+Lee Child is the author of twenty-three New York Times bestselling Jack Reacher thrillers, with fourteen having reached the #1 position, and the #1 bestselling complete Jack Reacher story collection, No Middle Name.
 All his novels have been optioned for major motion pictures—including Jack Reacher (based on One Shot)and Jack Reacher: Never Go Back.
 Foreign rights in the Reacher series have sold in one hundred territories.
 A native of England and a former television director, Lee Child lives in New York City.